DCHAMATH/AI_AGENT/README.md

 1. **Add your Gemini API Key** in agent.py:
 GEMINI_API_KEY = "YOUR_GEMINI_API_KEY"

-2.Add your WeatherAPI API Key in weather_tool.py
+2. Add your WeatherAPI API Key in weather_tool.py

 ## Running the Agent
 1. python main.py